anthanh264/NASM/README.md

 # NASM
  Netwide Assembler (NASM), an asssembler for the x86 CPU architecture.
-(ASM in Linux)
+(ASM for Linux)
 ## Install NASM
 - Ubuntu 20.04
 - Install